CENsBonn/fMRI/hpc-setup.md

 ## Set up fMRIPrep

+See {ref}`id-obtain-a-freesurfer-license` for how to obtain a FreeSurfer license.
-Upload the [FreeSurfer license](./installation) to the HPC cluster:
+Upload the license to the HPC cluster:

 ```console
 $ ./upload-license.sh ./path/to/license.txt